 We will use Acemoglu, Laibson and List's, "Principles of Macroeconomics: Second Edition" as our textbook.
 We will also use the Pearson product, MyEconLab.
-The cost of both was part of your fees to MCC You have already purchased MyEconLab with the etext.
 Print a copy of the MyEconLab Registration Intructions on the Content page of Brightspace, enter the class webpage and register.
 The first page you see is the announcements.
 On the right, you will see a link that reads "Pearson My Lab and Mastering."
 Click on it.
 Next, click on the link that reads, Open MyLab & Mastering.
 Follow the rest of the instructions.
 Email me if you have questions.